 Students must complete only the steps that apply to them.

-Only first-time students are requested to qualify their award letter.
+Only first-time students are requested to qualify their aid offer.

 If you are a current student you will receive an e-mail when your financial aid award is complete.
-The email will provide you with instructions to go online to the Financial Aid Award Page, and select Step 1 "Accepting or Rejecting Your Financial Aid."
-If you are an incoming freshman you will receive an award letter in the mail along with a cover letter.
+The email will provide you with instructions to go online to the Financial Aid Offer page, and select Step 1.
+If you are an incoming freshman you will receive an aid offer in the mail along with a cover letter.
 Please accept or decline each award by checking Yes or No and sign and date it at the bottom.
 Send the completed Award Letter back to the Financial Aid Office.
-Go online to to the Financial Aid Award Page, to complete additional steps as necessary as listed in the cover letter.
+Go online to to the Financial Aid Offer page, to complete additional steps as necessary as listed in the cover letter.

-After the award letter is received, students are generally provided with two weeks to review and accept their financial aid award.
+After the aid offer is received, students are generally provided with two weeks to review and accept their financial aid offer.
 However, May 1st is the priority deadline date.

-If you received notice that you need to go online to review you award, this means that revisions were made to your initial Financial Aid Award and the updated award was sent to the MyCarroll portal.
+If you received notice that you need to go online to review your aid offer, this means that revisions were made to your initial Financial Aid Aid Offer and the updated offer was sent to the MyCarroll portal.

 Federal Work Study